MS Life Insurance Cover Options

 An MS diagnosis does affect your ability to take out some forms of insurance, usually in the form of higher monthly premiums.

-For instance, standard home and motor insurance policies will likely increase premiums if you need coverage for anything outside ordinary terms, such as insurance for a wheelchair or stair lift.
+For instance, standard home and motor insurance policies will likely increase premiums if you need coverage for anything beyond the ordinary terms, such as a wheelchair or stair lift.

 You must still be upfront about your condition when applying for all types of insurance.

-If you are not upfront, insurers may even go so far as to not pay out claims caused by MS if you knowingly took out coverage without fully disclosing your extent of your condition.
+If you are not upfront, insurers may even go so far as not to pay out claims caused by MS if you knowingly took out coverage without fully disclosing the extent of your condition.

 Specialist insurance